Splode/hackwild/_posts/2020-06-03-event-handling-techniques.md

 A simple technique for event creation and handling is the _event property handler_.
 Event property handlers allow consumers to define a method called during an event.

 For example, let's say we have a class Timer, which performs some basic timing functions.
 We want to register a handler that executes when the timer completes.
 First, we define a property signature, `onComplete` on the Timer that returns a callback.
-This will be an optional property so that we don't call empty handlers.
+This will be an optional property.

-Next, we'll define a `start` method that starts a timeout.
-After the timeout completes, we want to fire our onComplete event.
+Next, we'll define a `start` method that begins a timeout.
+After the timeout completes, we fire our `onComplete` event.
 We check to see if the handler has a definition and if it does, we call it.

 ```ts
 // Timer.ts